 How the travel industry is working to improve the welfare of elephants in tourism

-The welfare of animals in tourism is a very important issue for ABTA and our Members and we have been working together to drive up standards.
-It is also a priority for our work to encourage more positive and responsible ways of involving animals, including elephants, in the tourist experience, so that tourists can enjoy their experience, local communities can benefit and the animals themselves are treated well.
+The welfare of animals in tourism is a very important issue for ABTA and its Members and we have been working together to drive up standards as new issues and evidence comes to light.
+It is a priority for our work to encourage more positive and responsible ways of involving animals, including elephants, so they are treated well, and that tourists can enjoy their experience and local communities can also benefit.

 ABTA believes strongly that elephants should not be subject to punishment and cruelty in order to make them submissive to humans.
 There is now a strong weight of evidence to suggest that harmful training methods of elephants are widespread.
-For that reason, ABTA is revising its guidelines, working with experts and Members to update these, categorising activities such as riding or bathing not only as a discouraged practice (as the guidelines current state), but as an unacceptable one.
+For that reason, ABTA has revised its guidelines, working with experts and Members to update these, categorising activities such as riding or bathing as unacceptable.
 The vast majority of Members, including the UK’s largest travel companies, have already stopped selling elephant rides and similar activities and we would encourage consumers to avoid these activities.

 Understanding the complexities around elephants in tourism, such as the dependence on these animals for communities’ livelihoods and cultural attitudes towards animals, is an important part of this work.
 Working with local suppliers to change practices takes time.
 This is not something that will happen overnight.